QUICK, EASY TO FOLLOW

 • Category Cards

-• Show an animal and its category at the top.
+• Display an animal and its CATEGORY at the top.

-• A small number in the upper corner indicates the card’s point value when matched.
+• A small number in the upper corner indicating the card’s point value when matched.

-• Show only the lower half of an animal.
+• Display only the LOWER HALF of an animal.

 • Minus Cards

-• Show an animal and are labeled Minus at the top.
+• Display an animal and say MINUS at the top.

 • Display minus POINTS in the upper right corner.